ganeshsreedharan/GraphQLSpringboot-React/README.md

 # GraphQLSpringboot-React
-A Sample project with Springboot + graphql
+A Sample project with Springboot + graphql + React